pommes-public/pommesdata/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Data (input data)
+The following table contains the primary data sources used to create data sets used for *POMMES* models.
+The licensing of the different sources differs and the table should provide an overview over the licences used.
+Thus, we cannot publish all the data under an open licens, such as a Creative Commons Attribution license.
+Please be aware that some data might be subject to copyright.

 | institution | data set | license | distributed with the repository | download link |
 | ---- | ---- | ---- | ---- | ---- |
 | OPSD | data package conventional power plants | MIT License | yes | https://doi.org/10.25832/conventional_power_plants/2018-12-20